fastify/fastify-vite/docs/config/index.md

 await server.register(FastifyVite, {
   // Must match the distDir passed into the Vite plugin shown above
-  viteConfigDistDir: resolve(import.meta.dirname, "dist"),
+  vitePluginDistDir: resolve(import.meta.dirname, "dist"),

   // ...other options
 });
 ```

-**Tip**: If your server file lives in the a `src` directory and compiles to the same `dist` directory as where you want your Vite config dist file to be saved, you can just set `viteConfigDistDir` to `import.meta.dirname`.
+**Tip**: If your server file lives in the a `src` directory and compiles to the same `dist` directory as where you want your Vite config dist file to be saved, you can just set `vitePluginDistDir` to `import.meta.dirname`.
 The compiled server file and the Vite config dist file will be siblings in your `dist` directory.
 This is common in TypeScript projects.

 ### `spa`